 I have had many great experiences in international first class on a variety of highly rated airlines including Cathay Pacific, Japan Air Lines, Korean Air and Etihad.
 The size of the Apartment, the quality of the bed, and the ability to shower on the plane made this flight the best of all.

 Anyone can take a trip in an Etihad Apartment.
-The typical one-way price is about $10,000.
+The typical one-way advance-purchase price is about $10,000.
 It cost me 90,000 American Airlines miles.
 Those miles can be acquired easily with credit card sign up bonuses and transfers from other points cards like the Starwood Amex cards.

 The prior posts on this around-the-world trip: